iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/consensus/preliminaries.md

 The basic unit data structure in IOTA 2.0 is called a block.
 The collection of all blocks is called the Tangle.
 Since blocks contain references to previously issued blocks, the Tangle is a directed acyclic graph (DAG).

-For the notation of this article, the content of a block is $b$, using the following fields:
+For the notation of this article, a block is denoted as $b$, and a specific content of the block is referred to using the following fields

 | Name of the field    | Description                                                         |
 | -------------------- | ------------------------------------------------------------------- |